pingidentity/pingdirectory-go-client/configurationapi/docs/AddSummarizeLogFileRotationListenerRequest.md

 NewAddSummarizeLogFileRotationListenerRequestWithDefaults instantiates a new AddSummarizeLogFileRotationListenerRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetListenerName

-`func (o *AddSummarizeLogFileRotationListenerRequest) GetListenerName() string`

-GetListenerName returns the ListenerName field if non-nil, zero value otherwise.

-### GetListenerNameOk

-`func (o *AddSummarizeLogFileRotationListenerRequest) GetListenerNameOk() (*string, bool)`

-GetListenerNameOk returns a tuple with the ListenerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetListenerName

-`func (o *AddSummarizeLogFileRotationListenerRequest) SetListenerName(v string)`

-SetListenerName sets ListenerName field to given value.

 ### GetSchemas